 All registered voters in Louisiana have the right to vote in elections for candidates and propositions on the ballot where they reside.
 The only closed election in Louisiana is the Presidential Preference Primary held every four years in the spring before the presidential election.
 Voters who are unable to read or who are disabled, including physical disability or visual impairment, are able to vote with assistance.

-The polls open at 7 a.m. for Saturday elections and close at 8 p.m.
-The polls open at 6 a.m. for Tuesday elections and close at 8 p.m.
-Voters in line at 8 p.m. will be allowed to vote.
+Polls open at 7 a.m. for SATURDAY elections and at 6 a.m. for TUESDAY elections.
+Polls close at 8 p.m.
+All voters in line at 8 p.m. have the right to vote.

 Vote by Mail

 Vote on Election Day